sst/guide/_chapters/connect-to-api-gateway-with-iam-auth.md

 ### Generate Temporary IAM Credentials

-Our authenticated users can get a set of temporary IAM credentials to access the AWS resources that we've previoulsly sepcified.
+Our authenticated users can get a set of temporary IAM credentials to access the AWS resources that we've previously specified.
 We can do this using the AWS JS SDK.

 <img class="code-marker" src="{{ site.url }}/assets/s.png" />Install it by running the following in your project root.